solchef/examples/slack/README.md

 ...
 ```

-To do this you need to use a 'channel', which is a channel ID (which can be found at the bottom of the 'about' section of any Slack channel), and a message - 'text'.
+To test this Job you need to enter a 'channel', which is a channel ID (which can be found at the bottom of the 'about' section of any Slack channel), and a message - 'text'.
 Replace the values below with your own:

 ```json
 ...